mattdemarillac/macOS-cleanup-script/README.md

 **WARNING: If you move an application folder to the Trash, the application resets.
 You lose its logins, settings and downloaded content.**

 **WARNING: You cannot recover junk items after the script removes them.**

-## Docker and OrbStack

-If you have both Docker Desktop and OrbStack installed, the script tells you.
-Each one uses its own disk space.
-If you use only one of them, remove the other one to get more space.

-- To remove Docker Desktop, open it and click **Troubleshoot > Uninstall**.
-- To remove OrbStack, open its menu and click **Uninstall**.

-The application must be running before the script can remove its unused images.